soypunk/bolt.black/content/links/2017/09/rawcharge-what-namestnikov-does-well.md

 It is true that Namestnikov's official production stats have not quite hit his original ceiling prediction of a 2nd line forward.
 That said, if you've watched Namestnikov's shifts closely you may have noticed that he is creating chances.

-Alan piece breaks down exactly how Namestnikov contributes to the offense through a number of stats and game videos.
+Alan's piece breaks down exactly how Namestnikov contributes to the offense through a number of stats and game videos.
 It is a good list of things to keep an eye on to see if Namestnikov will be able to stick with the top line.